iamrz1/xm-exercise/README.md

 3. Once an image fo this app is built, a new image is not built from code again.
 Run the following to build a new image if any changes is made to the source code:
-4. Run the application:
    ```
    make build
    ```

-5. The API will be available at `http://localhost:8080`
+4. The API will be available at `http://localhost:8080`
-6. Swagger documentation is available at `http://localhost:8080/swagger/index.html`
+5. Swagger documentation is available at `http://localhost:8080/swagger/index.html`
-7. Exit the application:
+6. Exit the application:
    ```
    make down
    ```